Home Page > Supplementary Information > The Pass of Brander Stone Signals

 |Fig. 4: Side view of Lever Post.|

 Every wire in the screen is connected at both ends (via an adjuster and a short length of chain) to a weighted 'stone lever' on a lever post.
 If a wire breaks, the tension in it is lost and both levers drop.
 Each lever post carries ten of these stone levers, arranged five on each side.
 Both sides of the lever post are identical in operation and work independently of each other.
 The following description concerns the operation of one side, as shown in figure 4.

-The signal arm is held in the 'clear' position by a weighted catch that rests on a roller fixed to the back of the lever post.
+The signal arm is held in the 'clear' position by a weighted catch, which rests on a roller fixed to the back of the lever post.
 The catch is linked to a straight crank at the top of the post.
-The front end of this crank has a stud that projects through slots in the uppermost ends of the five vertical 'slot rods', each rod being directly linked to a stone lever.
-Therefore, any stone lever falling will operate the crank, the stud being free to move through the slots in the other four rods.
+The front end of this crank has a stud, which projects through slots in the uppermost ends of the five vertical 'slot rods', each rod being directly linked to a stone lever.
+Any stone lever falling will therefore operate the crank, the stud being free to move through the slots in the other four rods.
 Operation of the crank lifts the catch off its roller and slackens the wire to the signal arm, so that it falls by gravity to the 'danger' position.

 To restore a signal to 'clear' it is first necessary to repair any broken screen wires.
 Before a repair is made, the stone levers at either end of the broken wire are tied in the raised position.
 When all five levers on one side of a lever post are raised, the signal may be returned to 'clear'.
 The signal arm is tied in the 'off' position to slacken the wire from the lever post before the half bar is pulled back to re-engage the catch on the roller.
 Lastly, the signal arm and stone lever are untied.